Installing the Apache Web Server

 how to view that web page using the w3m

-In the next section, we will install PHP, which will provide the language needed to connect to MySQL, and thus enable more data driven web sites.
+In the next section, we will install PHP, which will provide the language needed to connect to the relational database MySQL.
+This will enable more data driven web sites and begin to transform out sites from basic file viewers to full fledged applications.